icub-tech-iit/documentation/docs/icub_sensors/sensors.md

 ### Inertial Measurements Units (IMUs)

 Inertial Measurements Units functionalities are exposed via the [`multipleanalogsensorsserver`](https://www.yarp.it/latest//classMultipleAnalogSensorsServer.html) YARP device.
-The `inertials` string added to the YARP port name, to identify the functionality: `/<robotPortPrefix>/<partName>/inertials`.
+The `inertials` string added to the YARP port name, to identify the device: `/<robotPortPrefix>/<partName>/inertials`.

 For each part, there will be a `multipleanalogsensorsserver` device that will open the following YARP ports: